 - Online support: Have support 24/7 via chat, phone, email

 Next, who will be using your APIs and what type of portal will they need:

 - Internal API Portal: You’ll want a private and secure API developer portal for your internal developers.
 This will only allow developers with an authorized company profile access it and is the most secure API portal for your company’s internal needs.

 - Partner API Portal: If your company works with partners and have strategic/secure relationships with them, you’ll want to have a specific partner API portal set up to ease the onboarding process.
-This is a secure way to easily connect with your strategic partners and give access by invitation only.
+This is a secure way to connect easily with your strategic partners and give access by invitation only.